 Selecting Zone 6 Grass Seed

-Zone 6 is considered a cool season grass zone even though it can have very hot summers.
-That means the best choice for a grass will be in the cool season group which indicates the preferred climate conditions of the plant.
-Cool season grasses like cold, rainy weather and are not offended by occasional freezes.
+Zone 6 is considered a cool-season grass zone even though it can have very hot summers.
+That means the best choice for grass will be in the cool-season group which indicates the preferred climate conditions of the plant.
+Cool-season grasses like cold, rainy weather and are not offended by occasional freezes.
 They go dormant in winter and come back quickly in spring.
 Cold hardy grass seed in zone 6 might include:

 It is important to evaluate your needs and your site restrictions before selecting a cold hardy grass seed.
-Color, texture, density and maintenance levels are also considerations that should be vetted before opting for a certain grass seed.
+Color, texture, density, and maintenance levels are also considerations that should be vetted before opting for a certain grass seed.
 Other considerations are pest and disease issues.
-Selecting a grass seed that is resistant to certain prevalent pests or disease in your area can minimize the amount of effort expended to keep the grass healthy.
+Selecting a grass seed that’s resistant to certain prevalent pests or diseases in your area can minimize the amount of effort expended to keep the grass healthy.

 Often, the best option is a mixed seed product.
 For instance, Kentucky bluegrass may take some time in spring to green up but if mixed with ryegrass, the lawn turns green faster.
 It also germinates quickly and wears well.
 Mixing grass seed can also increase a lawn’s tolerance to shade, enhance texture, and minimize pest and weed issues.

 Hybrids are another way to harness different species’ attributes.
 A blend of Texas bluegrass with Kentucky bluegrass increases heat tolerance in summer while still retaining the lovely blue-green color.
 A very common cool season grass mixture is Kentucky blue, perennial ryegrass, and fine fescue.
 The combination develops into a perfect lawn with tolerances to many stresses and lighting conditions.